 Remembering Yosep, the tech ‘genius’ whose last message was ‘I love you’

-Yosep Genis’s sister remembers a younger brother who could dismantle a computer and put it back together by the age of three.
+Yosep Genis’s sister remembers a younger brother who could dismantle a computer and put it back together by the age of three, and who was killed by Hamas at Israel’s Supernova festival.

 In Hadas Genis’s favourite memory of Yosep, her brother was only seven years old.
 She was 14 and struggling with a high-school assignment from her computer class: building a basic webpage using HTML code.